t4lz/going/README.md

 ### Current status:
-Working locally on ubuntu/arm64, crashing on GitHub Actions.
+Works on ubuntu/arm64, crashes on x86_64.